Myra-Sea/reading-notes/quickJS.md

 ## 📺 102 Lecture Notes:

-JavaScript delivers user interface action.
+JavaScript delivers user interface action/activity.
 JavaScript is interactive, unlike HTML which is the static structure, or CSS which is static styling.

 It is personalized for the user's experience.
 Based on input, we will get different output.
 Its purpose is to take information and do something with it based on the programming code.

 JavaScript is a rare gem in that it is used in both front end AND back end programming.

 JavaScript has its own language syntax rules

-**Variables** are containers for holding onto information
+**Variables** are containers for holding onto data information
   + You get to make the container
   + You get to decide the information
   + You get to decide what to do with that information